Sam is the mother of two young boys, Juju and Blaze. Her family enjoys going on trips, crafting, learning, and exploring.

-How to Make a Bag from an Old T-shirt
+How to Make a Bag Out of a Shirt

-When I was a kid I loved turning clothes I had outgrown or unwanted hand-me-downs from relatives into new things.
+When I was a kid, I loved turning clothes I had outgrown or unwanted hand-me-downs into new things.
 One project I enjoyed was turning shirts into bags.
 I was actually inspired by a bag I bought from Hot Topic that looked like it had been made out of a lightweight kid's penguin hoodie.
-This bag opened my eyes to a whole new world of DIY possibilities and ever since then I've been looking for DIY fashion inspiration in everything, everywhere I go.
+This bag opened my eyes to a whole new world of DIY possibilities—ever since then, I've been looking for DIY fashion inspiration in everything, everywhere I go.

-So here are a few step-by-step tutorials on how to create your own bags from unwanted shirts, sweaters, hoodies, tank tops, and long sleeves.
+Learn how to create your own bags from unwanted shirts, sweaters, hoodies, tank tops, and long-sleeved shirts.
 All of the designs I've drawn out are pretty basic and easily customizable with fabric paint, embellishments, or whatever else you'd like to add.
 However, I've also included links and resources to more elaborate tutorials if you're looking for more of a challenge or a different style.

 Basic Tank Top Tote